SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 * **Deletion** of existing alternative partners and binary parameters is not possible.
 String parameters can be deleted.
 To delete existing entries, the [Partner Directory API](https://hub.sap.com/api/PartnerDirectory/overview) or the [Partner Directory UI](https://help.sap.com/docs/integration-suite/sap-integration-suite/managing-partner-directory-entries?version=CLOUD) can be used.
 * [**Landscape stages**](https://help.sap.com/docs/migration-guide-po/migration-guide-for-sap-process-orchestration/landscape-stages) using the string parameter SAP_Integration_Suite_Landscape are not supported as it was introduced in version 1.0.9 of the Pipeline Concept.

+To find or to report an issue, please refer to section [How to obtain support](#how-to-obtain-support).

 ## Development